 Throughout your school years you worked hard.
 You put up with my humour, especially with the notes to the teachers as to why your hat was absent (“Rebecca’s head grew strangely during the holidays, like Violet’s body in Willy Wonka, and her hat no longer fits”), the notes I’d slip into some of your lunches, or the ones I’d stick on your door for the HAZMAT team I was sure would be arriving any day.
 I love that you have the same sense of humour, and that your wonderful boyfriend is now experiencing the freak show that is our hilarious reality.
 (Getting him all these Stig-inspired gifts for every occasion is still giving me the giggles.)

 You are strong and courageous.
 I love how you decided to forego university and instead step into the world.
 You gained an understanding of who you are and completed your Real Estate licensure.
+If you want to know the complete details and costs of buying a home, visit homefinderflorida.com for more information.
 You gained your own position by walking in off the street with a resume in hand, convinced the agency (who wasn’t advertising for anyone) to interview you and then demonstrated to them how incredibly valuable and smart you are by having them hire you and promote you within a few months.
 I knew you were that good – how proud I am that you are able to demonstrate it to others.

 I am amazed by your brilliant talents in so many areas.
 Your cosplay work, Ardella Cosplay, is spectacular.
 Not only are you a fantastic artist, but you are a brilliant communicator, able to speak with your fans of all kinds (yes even the crazy weirdo ones) with respect and friendliness.
 That is a real talent, obtained by few.

 The way you know my heart when it’s crying is incomprehensible to me.
-When my fear of the dentist overwhelmed me, you came along and sat with me.
+When my fear of the dentist overwhelmed me, you came along and sat with me to first find a dental clinic near Tempe.
 The only part of me you had access to while the dentist worked was my foot.
 As tears rolled down my cheeks and my tooth was being fixed, I could feel you holding my toe.
 I love that you will always hold my toe.
+We know that many people may feel anxious about coming to the dentist, so it is our goal to make your visit at iowadentalgroup.com as pain and anxiety free as possible.

 You have always been very close to your grandparents.
 I love how loving and caring you are with Sir, and how brilliantly loving you were for Granny, both before she was ill and during her passing.
 I could not be more grateful or proud.